Alanduan21/EE2028/README.md

-## advice received:

-1. can use rf module with an library
-2. regarding the rf module, improve the data packet txrx timing, since txrx can’t be done at the same time,
-3. state machine but what is it for
-4. some weird latency issue
-5. can try the bluetooth module

 ### **Introduction**

 In Singapore's aging society, wearable health monitoring systems are increasingly used for elderly care to track key health metrics, detect emergencies, and provide real-time feedback.
 This assignment focuses on developing an STM32 microcontroller-based monitoring system capable of tracking body temperature, detecting falls, identifying abnormal movements, and monitoring body posture.
 The system will operate in two modes: **Standard Mode** for general health tracking and **Emergency Mode** for immediate intervention when thresholds of certain sensors are exceeded.
 Students will need to do a group presentation with slides along with a demonstration of the wearable device designed by them on the assessment day.